-Overall, this is a great little destination to explore and enjoy in Montana since it is open 365 days a year, budget-friendly, and a great way to get a feel for small-town Montana.
+Overall, this is a great little destination to explore and enjoy in Montana since it’s open 365 days a year, budget-friendly, and a great way to get a feel for small-town Montana.

 10. Broadwater Hot Springs

 Broadwater Hot Springs is located in Helena, MT.
-It is the only hot spring near the state’s capital.
+It’s the only hot spring near the state’s capital.
 It’s another great stop after exploring the rich history of Helena.
 Otherwise, it can be its own fun destination too.

 There are two pools at this site, one for soaking (with mineral water) and one for recreation.
 For those that want a quieter experience, they will be happy to know that floats and splashing are not allowed in the soaking pool.
 Children that want to play are encouraged to stay in the recreation pool with an adult.